Current students need to re-apply for aid each year

 Each year, complete the FAFSA between October 1 and March 1

-- Steps to take after filing your FAFSA
+- Review steps to take after filing your FAFSA.

 - Be sure to accept your award and see other information below about renewing loans.